 During my final year at the university, I noticed a trend among the girls on campus that was funny and tricky, yet quite beautiful.

-When we talk about the modern day kimono, we do not refer to the traditional Japanese occasional garment (Kimono) that consists of a bogus upper and lower combination of fabrics that is long, loose, wide, and often tied with a sash.
-The modern-day kimono is a new trend of clothing jackets and gowns inspired by the traditional Japanese kimono that have been modeled to suit your need through the summer, spring, fall or winter.
+When we talk about the modern-day kimono, we do not refer to the traditional Japanese occasional garment (Kimono) that consists of a bogus upper and lower combination of fabrics that is long, loose, wide, and often tied with a sash.
+The modern-day kimono is a new trend of clothing jackets and gowns inspired by the traditional Japanese kimono that has been modelled to suit your need through the summer, spring, fall or winter.
 Yes!
 Designs that will make your eyes spark up, season after season.

 Now you might be thinking, “well… a kimono is not for my age”; I am about to shock you on this one.

-I’m guessing the popular American journalist Laura Jacobs did know what she meant after all, when she described a Kimono as – More Than Just a ‘Thing to Wear’– the meaning is indeed as irreducible as the garment.
+I’m guessing the popular American journalist Laura Jacobs did know what she meant after all when she described a Kimono as – More Than Just a ‘Thing to Wear’– the meaning is true as irreducible as the garment.